 Note: Most of these options come with a certain high level of user access privileges.
 For example, many of the dashboard, user, and metric menu buttons are not available to users without "create metric" access.
 If a feature shown here isn't available to you, talk to your account admin about getting access.

-You can view the dashboard menu on the left side by clicking on the hamburger menu at the top left.
-You can create and name a new blank dashboard by clicking on "Add Dashboard" at the top of the menu.
-You can also search to find a specific dashboard you want to see.
+You can view the dashboard menu on the left side by clicking the ">" arrow button at the top left.
+At the top you can search to find a specific dashboard you want to see.
+You can create and name a new blank dashboard by clicking on the plus button next to "All Dashboards."

-Underneath that you will see two sections showing a list of available dashboards.
-The top shows your favorited dashboards, and below that is a full list of the dashboards visible to you.
+The list of dashboards at the top shows your favorited dashboards, and below that is a full list of the dashboards visible to you.
 To add a dashboard to the "Favorite Dashboards" list, simply click on the star next to the dashboard name in the second section.

 The "All Dashboards" list displays the names alphabetically, but you can rearrange the order of favorited dashboards by clicking and dragging at the far left of the dashboard name.

-To close the dashboard menu, click on the "x" at the top left of the screen.
+To close the dashboard menu, click on the arrow button again at the top left of the screen.

 You can access your user and admin settings or log out of your Grow account by clicking on your name or profile image at the top right of the header.

-To the right of the "Add Metric" button, you have four other dashboard options:
+At the top right, you have four dashboard options:

 - Give access to existing users on your Grow account, or invite a new user.